linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Forward Volatility Agreement (FVA).md

  !500
 A volatility swap can be replicated using a delta-hedged portfolio of options, where the portfolio  of options is dynamically rebalanced to replicate the Vega and gamma profile of the volatility swap  across the range of spot prices.

-One possible approach to hedging the volatility swap is to trade delta-hedged ratio strangles (e.g.  short   $1.5\;80\%$   strike puts and short one   $120\%$   call to hedge a long volatility swap), where the ratio  and strikes are set in order to minimize the net exposure to volatility across the skew (i.e. to attempt  to match the Vega profile of the options to the volatility swap over a range of anticipated spot  levels).
+One possible approach to hedging the volatility swap is to trade delta-hedged ratio strangles (e.g.  short   $1.5\;80\\%$   strike puts and short one   $120\\%$   call to hedge a long volatility swap), where the ratio  and strikes are set in order to minimize the net exposure to volatility across the skew (i.e. to attempt  to match the Vega profile of the options to the volatility swap over a range of anticipated spot  levels).
 Since the Vega exposure of the strangle and volatility swap differ as the spot changes, the  strangles will have to be re-striked when the net exposure to volatility exceeds the trader’s  tolerance .
 Below, we can see how the Vega and gamma sensitivity of the volatility swap compares to a  sample ratio strangle chosen to minimize the error for near-the-money Vega exposure for an  assumed level of volatility and skew.

-The strangle notionals, strikes and the ratio of puts to calls will depend on the shape of the implied  volatility skew at the time the hedge is put in place.
+The strangle notionals, strikes and the ratio of puts to calls will depend on the shape of the implied  volatility skew $\$a_t$$ the time the hedge is put in place.

 Additionally, it may not be possible to simultaneously replicate both vega and gamma well over a  broad range of spot levels with this approach, as is the case in the example below where the chosen  portfolio poorly replicates the gamma exposure of the volatility swap below the spot.